-Jesse Diener-Bennett is a writer and composer writing and composing in Bowling Green, Ohio.
+Jesse Diener-Bennett is a writer and composer writing and composing in Montreal.
 Madly in love with linguistics, he often works in the space between lyrics and poetry, music and words, meaningfulness and meaninglessness.

 Current compositional projects include music for speaking instrumentalists; pieces for solo orator; and an interconnected series of duets, each for a unique configuration of two instruments.
 Along with his compositional activities, Jesse actively engages in research into linguistic models for composing text music and conceptions of sense and nonsense.